joengelena/aurae-beauty-api/CLOUDFLARE_R2_SETUP.md

 ## Overview

-Cloudflare R2 has replaced Cloudinary as the image storage solution.
+Cloudflare R2 is used as the image storage solution for the Motorix API.
 R2 is an S3-compatible object storage service with zero egress fees.

 ## Prerequisites